jpark621/movie-recommendation/README.md

 This is equivalent to cross-entropy on the all-movies vector (logits).

 If user a has seen a, b, c movies, we will make a loss for each target movie.
+Each data sample will look like

+	userId, titleId (user a, movie a)
+	userId, titleId (user a, movie b)
+	userId, titleId (user a, movie c)

 # Notes
 ## 10.07.25